petekgithub/forecast-condition/README.md

 ## Weather Application

-[OpenWeatherAPI] was used in this project (https://openweathermap.org/api)
+[OpenWeatherAPI](https://openweathermap.org/api) was used in this project.

 ![Screenshot](screenshot.png)